-- 1. Place the shift lever/shift selector in PARK, then press and release the ENGINE START/STOP button. - 2.
-The ignition switch will return to the OFF position.

-OFF position.

-3. If the shift lever/shift selector is not in PARK, the ENGINE START/STOP button must be held for two seconds and vehicle speed must be above 5 mph (8 km/h) before the engine will shut off.
-The ignition switch position will remain in the ACC position until the shift lever/shift selector is in PARK and the button is pressed twice to the OFF position.
-If the shift lever/shift selector is not in PARK and the ENGINE START/STOP button is pressed once, the EVIC (if sage and the engine will remain running.
+- 1. Place the shift lever/gear selector in PARK, then press and release the ENGINE START/STOP button. - 2.
+The ignition switch will return to the OFF position. - 3.
+If the shift lever/gear selector is not in PARK, the ENGINE START/STOP button must be held for two seconds or three short presses in a row with the vehicle speed above 5 mph (8 km/h) before the engine will shut off.
+The ignition switch position will remain in the ACC position until the shift lever/gear selector is in PARK and the button is pressed twice to the OFF position.
+If the shift lever/gear selector is not in PARK and the ENGINE START/STOP button is pressed once, the EVIC (if equipped) will display a "Vehicle Not In Park" message and the engine will remain running.
 Never leave a vehicle out of the PARK position, or it could roll.

-NOTE: If the ignition switch is left in the ACC or RUN (engine not running) position and the transmission is in PARK, the system will automatically time out after 30 minutes of inactivity and the ignition will switch to the
+NOTE: If the ignition switch is left in the ACC or RUN (engine not running) position and the transmission is in PARK, the system will automatically time out after 30 minutes of inactivity and the ignition will switch to the OFF position.